rdkcentral/rdkservices/docs/api/MaintenanceManagerPlugin.md

 <a name="getMaintenanceStartTime"></a>
 ## *getMaintenanceStartTime*

 Gets the scheduled maintenance start time.

 ### Events

- No Events.
+No Events

 ### Parameters